Adult Day Care Coordinators

 The National Certification Council for Activity Professionals offers certification to activity directors.

 Regulations can vary by state.
-In some states, for example, the agency that a coordinator works for must be licensed or certified by the state department of health.
-Any adult day care center that receives payment from Medicare or from other government agencies must be certified by the state department of health.
+In some states, for example, the agency that a coordinator works for must be licensed or certified by the state Department of health.
+Any adult day care center that receives payment from Medicare or other government agencies must be certified by the state Department of health.
 In these cases, licensing requirements may include requirements for coordinators and other staff members.
 The trend is toward stricter standards.

 Experience, Skills, and Personality Traits

-There are certain personal characteristics that are necessary for success in this field.
+Certain personal characteristics are necessary for success in this field.
 Compassion and an affinity for the elderly and disabled are vital, as are patience and the desire to help others.
 You should also be organized and able to manage other workers effectively.
-Communication skills are very important since you will be working with staff, clients, regulatory agencies, and clients' families.
+Communication skills are very important since you will be working with staff, clients, regulatory agencies, and clients families.